altmetric/cakefindr/01-getting-set-up.md

 Nomad is an application scheduling tool which allows "jobs" to be submitted for execution on a cluster of machines, and handles things like running multiple instances and recovering without downtime if a machine fails.

 Consul is a service discovery, configuration management and service mesh tool.
 Nomad uses Consul to allow applications to find other applications and services that are running in the cluster.
-Applications can use Consul to store configuration information and find other applications on the cluster.

 They're both distributed as single binaries, so they're pretty straightforward to install.